txdat/notes/obsidian/engineering/system design/README.md

 			- sharding
 				- ![[Pasted image 20250317111313.png | 600]]
 				- distribute data across databases (manage a subset of data) -> less read/write traffic, replication, ...
-				- system is availabilty (continue working if some shards are down)
+				- system is availability (continue working if some shards are down)
 				- parallel writing operations
 				- add more complexity to logic, table joining
 				- need to rebalance data (resharding)